tedkim97/tedkim97.github.io/_posts/2020-12-13-fib_critique.md

 $$

 # First Critique: Approximate vs Exact Solutions
 People can compute the $N$th term of the Fibonacci sequence with a closed form expression, using the Binet formula.
-However, most implementations of the Binet formula give an **approximation** of the Fibonacci sequence for certain N's.
-Capel's method relies on storing large numbers as an exponentiation of two `float`'s (more specifically `numpy.float64`).
-[Floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic) is useful, but doesn't provide an infinite amount of precision[^1].
+However, most implementations of the Binet formula give an **approximation** of the Fibonacci sequence for large N's.

+Capel's method relies on storing fibonacci numbers as an exponentiation of two `float`'s like $ f1 x e^{f2} $.

+This is a great optimization and a nifty way of storing large numbers in less space, but [Floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic) doesn't provide an infinite amount of precision[^1].

 [^1]: To be fair, calculating Fibonacci numbers with unsigned integers will cause errors, as the numbers of the Fibonacci sequence cause the values to overflow for most languages

-As a result, Capel's method for computing the sequence diverges from the actual sequence for around the `67th` term of the Fibonacci sequence.
+As a result, Capel's method for computing the sequence becomes inaccurate from the actual sequence for around the `67th` term of the Fibonacci sequence.

 ```python
 from functools import lru_cache